mantczakaus/ont_amplicon/README.md

 The current proposed structure of the report can be found at: https://miro.com/app/board/uXjVLghknb4=/.

 ## Output files
-The output files will be saved under the results fodler by default.
-This can be cahnged by setting the `publishDir` parameter.
+The output files will be saved under the results folder by default.
+This can be changed by setting the `publishDir` parameter.

 ### Preprocessing and host read filtering outputs
 If a merge step is required, fastcat will create a summary text file showing the read length distribution.